15 Unmissable Things To Do In Port Louis For Every Explorer

 Best Time To Visit: Mid-morning or mid-afternoon

 Explore Port Louis through its flavours with a local-led food tour.
 Visit hidden street vendors, family-owned eateries, and local food spots to try dholl puri, boulettes, chilli cakes, and roti with various curries.
+The lively streets and markets of this town serves some of the best and most authentic food in Mauritius.
 Many tours also offer a glimpse into the history of the city, with stops in neighbourhoods like Chinatown and the Central Market.
 Whether you’re a foodie or simply curious about Mauritian culture, this culinary adventure is both delicious and educational, offering a fun way to experience the city.

 Location: Starts from Central Market or Chinatown